-NCVE has a dedicated computer lab area and other scattered PCs throughout the College all which have FREE internet access for student use.
+NCVE has a dedicated computer lab located in the library, all which have FREE internet access for student use.
 NCVE also has FREE Wi-Fi available for student use throughout our campus.
-The Wi-Fi code will be provided to you at your Orientation session and can also be requested at any time from reception.
+The Wi-Fi code will be provided to you at your Orientation session and can also be requested at any time from Student Services.
 Students are encouraged to be creative in their use of technology for assignments and presentations.